Steven Kwan Player Props: Guardians vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 14th in the league.
+- The Padres pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres' 3.82 team ERA ranks eighth among all MLB pitching staffs.
+- The Padres have the sixth-ranked team ERA across all league pitching staffs (3.80).

-- Padres pitchers combine to give up 71 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Padres pitchers combine to rank 13th in baseball in home runs surrendered (72 total, 1.1 per game).

-- Musgrove (3-2 with a 4.35 ERA and 42 strikeouts in 41 1/3 innings pitched) makes the start for the Padres, his ninth of the season.

-- The right-hander last appeared on Wednesday against the Seattle Mariners, when he went five innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.